MaxNaeg/safe_lab_agents/README.md

 ## Minimal Example

+We will go step by step through a minimal example where we pretend to run microwave transmission measurements on some experimental setup.
+We will have the AI agent analyze that setup from scratch, without any prior knowledge, and document its results.

 After installation, create the following python file (here called `my_tools.py`) inside a new folder somewhere on your hard drive.
 In this example, we define a single function that returns a mock measurement result of a microwave transmission spectrum.

 ```python my_tools.py